-- (1A) Despite subsection (1), the standard trading period for a small bar is the period from noon to midnight on any day of the week. - Note.
-Small bars are subject to the 6-hour closure period under section 11A. - (1B) Despite subsection (1) (a), the standard trading period for premises to which this subsection applies ends at 10 pm. - (1C) Subsection (1B) applies to the following premises or part of premises: - (a) if the primary purpose of the business carried on on licensed premises to which a packaged liquor licence relates is the sale or supply of liquor for consumption away from the licensed premises-the licensed premises. - (b) if the primary purpose of the business carried on on licensed premises to which a packaged liquor licence relates is not the sale or supply of liquor for consumption away from the licensed premises-the part of the premises that is a liquor sales area (within the meaning of section 30) of the licensed premises, - (c) if a hotel licence, club licence, on-premises licence or producer/wholesaler licence authorises the licensee to sell liquor for consumption away from the licensed premises-any part of the licensed premises to the extent that it is used for that purpose. - (2) Any regulation that prescribes a shorter period for the purposes of subsection (1) may: - (a) apply to a specified class of licensed premises, and - (b) apply in relation to a specified day or days, and - (c) in the case of licensed premises on which liquor may be sold or supplied for consumption on the premises as well as for consumption away from the premises-specify different periods for the sale or supply of liquor for consumption on the premises and for the sale or supply of liquor for consumption away from the premises. - (3) Without limiting subsection (2) (a), a class of licensed premises may be specified by reference to licensed premises that are located in a particular area (however described).
+Small bars are subject to the 6-hour closure period under section 11A.

+- (1B) Despite subsection (1)(b), the standard trading period for premises to which this subsection applies ends at midnight on a Sunday that falls on 24 or 31 December. - (1C) Subsection (1B) applies to the following premises or part of premises- - (a) if the primary purpose of the business carried on on licensed premises to which a packaged liquor licence relates is the sale or supply of liquor for consumption away from the licensed premises-the licensed premises. - (b) if the primary purpose of the business carried on on licensed premises to which a packaged liquor licence relates is not the sale or supply of liquor for consumption away from the licensed premises-the part of the premises that is a liquor sales area (within the meaning of section 30) of the licensed premises, - (c) if a hotel licence, club licence, on-premises licence or producer/wholesaler licence authorises the licensee to sell liquor for consumption away from the licensed premises-any part of the licensed premises to the extent that it is used for that purpose. - (2) Any regulation that prescribes a shorter period for the purposes of subsection (1) may- - (a) apply to a specified class of licensed premises, and - (b) apply in relation to a specified day or days, and - (c) in the case of licensed premises on which liquor may be sold or supplied for consumption on the premises as well as for consumption away from the premises-specify different periods for the sale or supply of liquor for consumption on the premises and for the sale or supply of liquor for consumption away from the premises. - (3) Without limiting subsection (2)(a), a class of licensed premises may be specified by reference to licensed premises that are located in a particular area (however described).